- What are the residence halls like?

 Wittenberg University's property insurance does not cover the personal effects of students.
 Consult your parent(s) or legal guardian(s) to determine whether you are covered under their homeowner's insurance policy.
 If you are not covered, you are encouraged to secure renter's insurance for your protection against liability and loss of personal property.

 Yes!
 Anything shipped to you before your arrival on campus will be held for you at the Service Center in the lower level of the Benham-Pence Student Center.
 Please pick up your package(s) at your earliest convenience once you arrive.

 You will have the same mailbox -thus the same address- until you graduate from Wittenberg.
 Mailboxes are located on the lower level of the Benham-Pence Student Center, and you'll receive your box number and combination on your housing assignment letter.

-PLEASE NOTE: Your mailing address will differ depending on the method that mail/packages are sent.
+Please Note: Your full name and campus box number must be included on all incoming mail/packages ensuring timely delivery and to avoid unnecessary delays.
+Your mailing address will differ depending on the method that mail/packages are sent.